SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     Each statement in the body of a build configuration statement is parsed even if it's not compiled.
     However, there is an exception
-    if the build configuration includes a Swift language version check:
+    if the build configuration includes a language-version testing function:
     The statements are parsed
-    only if the compiler's version of the Swift matches what is specified in the language version check.
+    only if the compiler's version of Swift matches what is specified in the language-version testing function.
-    This exception ensures that an older compiler does not attempt to parse syntax that is introduced in a future version of Swift.
+    This exception ensures that an older compiler doesn't attempt to parse syntax introduced in a newer version of Swift.

 .. syntax-grammar::